-x.init(...) initializes x; see help(type(x)) for signature
+Initialize self.
+See help(type(self)) for accurate signature.

 '''

 init_four_bit()

 '''

 set the LCD's 4 bit mode, since we only have 8 data lines and need at least 2 to strobe data into the module and select between data and commands.